-- (a).
-Designing, building and maintaining a comprehensive town-wide pedestrian and bike trail system that seeks to provide off-road connections between neighborhoods, village centers, schools, churches, recreation areas, existing recreational trails, etc. - (b).
-Document and develop a web site and other materials to publicize the existing and potential recreational resources that the town has, and - (c).
+(a).
+Designing, building and maintaining a comprehensive town-wide pedestrian and bike trail system that seeks to provide off-road connections between neighborhoods, village centers, schools, churches, recreation areas, existing recreational trails, etc.

+(b).
+Document and develop a web site and other materials to publicize the existing and potential recreational resources that the town has, and facilitators a design ors / planners 900 connect reating a sense ticipation and ing.

+(c).
 Document open space and conservation resources in town and develop a long term strategy for protection and potential future expansion.

 Second- The town needs to incentivize the revitalization and enhancement of several of its existing villages.
 Currently Newton has very few places where people can meet formally or informally in social settings.
-A number shop, restaurant, sports bar, community center or other facilitators a design ers/planners newton, n.h reating a sense there " there "

-location for meeting people.
+A number shop, restaurant, sports bar, community center or other location for meeting people.
 This is often referred to as place mak-